Dynalon/Rainy/docs/SYNC.md

 The server is solely responsible for executing the clients requests (retrieve, update, delete note), and is  providing secure storage of the notes.

 It is noteworthy, that the various date values associated for each note (create-date, last-metadata-change-date, etc.) should not be used at all for synchronisation.
-It is ok to compare local timestamps with each other (as Tomboy does for selecting changed notes), but *under no circumstances* is it allowed to compare a server-generated timestamp with a client-generated timestamp.
+It is ok (also still error prone) to compare local timestamps with each other (as Tomboy does for selecting changed notes), but *under no circumstances* is it allowed to compare a server-generated timestamp with a client-generated timestamp.
 The reason is simple: Client and Server clocks may be out-of-sync and have completely different times set.

 ### Syncing relationship